nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 Press F5 in VS Code and get full debugging capabilities: breakpoints, variable inspection, step-through debugging, and the debug console - all running inside your containerized environment.

 ### **Live Code Updates Without Rebuilding**
-Save a Python file and see changes instantly.
+Save a Javascript file and see changes instantly.
 No rebuilding images, no restarting containers, no waiting around.

 ### **Consistent Environment for Your Entire Team**
 Every developer gets the exact same Python version, Django version, PostgreSQL version, and system dependencies.
 Zero "works on my machine" issues.